ytsaurus/ytsaurus/yt/docs/README.md

 # About YTsaurus Documentation

 YTsaurus follows the "Documentation as a Code" paradigm.
 The documentation content is stored in an open-source repository along with the YTsaurus codebase and located in the `ytsaurus/yt/docs/` directory.
-Being bilingual, documentation is hosted in the official YTsaurus website:
+Being bilingual, the documentation is hosted in the official YTsaurus website:
 - In Russian: https://ytsaurus.tech/docs/ru
 - In English: https://ytsaurus.tech/docs/en

-Documentation is built and published using the [Diplodoc](https://diplodoc.com/en/) open-source platform.
+The documentation is built and published using the [Diplodoc](https://diplodoc.com/en/) open-source platform.
 Content is written using the Yandex Flavored Markdown (YFM).
 It is a Markdown dialect supplemented with unique elements from other markup languages and template engines, such as notes, tabs, reusable content, etc. For more information, see the [YFM Syntax Quick Reference](#yfm-syntax-quick-reference) section.

-Documentation is released asynchronously from the main branch.
+The documentation is released asynchronously from the main branch.
 The release cycle is once a week.

 You are welcome to contribute to the YTsaurus documentation: correct typos, provide new content, and share your feedback and ideas.
 For more information, see the [Contribution](#contribution) section.